Man Utd vs Liverpool match moved to May 13 after postponement due to fan protests at Old Trafford | Goal.com

 Manchester United have confirmed their match against Liverpool, originally scheduled for Sunday, has been rearranged for May 13.

-With the fixture moved to May 13, United will now face the prospect of two league games within three days.
+With the fixture moved to May 13, United will now face the prospect of three league games within five days.

 Man Utd face fixture congestion

-United were originally scheduled to face Leicester City on May 12 but in order to accomodate the rearranged match against Liverpool, the game against the Foxes was moved back to May 11.
+United were originally scheduled to face Leicester City on May 12 but in order to accommodate the rearranged match against Liverpool, the game against the Foxes was moved back to May 11.

 That still leaves United facing the prospect of two league matches in a span of three days.